Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Detailed Baseline Descriptions

-\SJ{ \begin{enumerate}[leftmargin=*] \item \textbf{Mechanistic Models}.
+\begin{enumerate}[leftmargin=*] \item \textbf{Mechanistic Models}.
 We select two representative methods, i.e., SIR~\cite{kermack1927contribution} and MetaSIR~\cite{wang2018inferring}. \item \textbf{Deep Learning Models}.
 We compare the proposed method with epidemic-specific deep learning models as well as general time-series or spatio-temporal models, which are further categorized as follows: \begin{itemize}[leftmargin=*] \item Time-series Models, which include AMD~\cite{hu2025adaptive}, TimeKAN~\cite{huang2025timekan}, DUET~\cite{qiu2025duet}, LightGTS~\cite{wanglightgts}.
 To adapt to the spatio-temporal epidemic forecasting problem, we transform the historical observations into a matrix by flattening the region and factor dimensions.
 Besides, to further integrate the mobility data, we flatten, embed and concatenate it with other observations.
 The model outputs are transformed back to the region dimension to obtain the final predictions. \item Spatio-temporal Graph Models, which construct a spatial graph to model spatial dependency, including DCRNN~\cite{li2018diffusion}, STGCN~\cite{yu2018spatio}, GraphWaveNet~\cite{wu2019graph}, ColaGNN~\cite{deng2020cola}, MTGNN~\cite{wu2020connecting}, AGCRN~\cite{bai2020adaptive}, CovidGNN~\cite{kapoor2020examining}, PopNet~\cite{gao2022popnet} and STDDE~\cite{long2024unveiling}.
 Among them, only CovidGNN~\cite{kapoor2020examining} leverages the mobility data to set the edge weights.
 For DCRNN~\cite{li2018diffusion}, STGCN~\cite{yu2018spatio}, PopNet~\cite{gao2022popnet}, and STDDE~\cite{long2024unveiling}, we follow a common practice by constructing a static spatial graph where the edge weights are derived from average inter-region mobility flows.
 For other graph models that learn dynamic adjacency matrices, the time-varying mobility graph is integrated through temporal weighted fusion with the learned dynamic graph. \end{itemize} \item \textbf{Hybrid Models.} We compare network-dominated forecasters, i.e., STAN~\cite{gao2021stan}, MPSTAN~\cite{mao2024mpstan}, as well as mechanism-dominated forecasters, i.e., CausalGNN~\cite{wang2022causalgnn}, MepoGNN~\cite{cao2022mepognn}.
 Among them, MepoGNN~\cite{cao2022mepognn} leverages the mobility data to derive the edge weights.
 For CausalGNN~\cite{wang2022causalgnn}, mobility information is incorporated by combining the attention-based dynamic graph and the time-varying mobility graph through weighted fusion.
-For other hybrid models, we follow a standard practice by constructing a static adjacency matrix where edge weights are derived from aggregated mobility data. \end{enumerate} }
+For EISTGNN~\cite{han2025epidemiology}, we use time-varying mobility flows to represent dynamic inter-regional interactions and their temporal average to construct a static mobility support.
+For other hybrid models, we follow a standard practice by constructing a static adjacency matrix where edge weights are derived from aggregated mobility data. \end{enumerate}